MicrosoftDocs/power-pages-docs/power-pages-docs/security/table-permissions.md

 1. Select a table.

 1. Select an access type.
-More information: [Available access types in Studio](#available-access-types-in-studio)
+More information: [Available access types](#available-access-types)

 1. If you select the **Contact** or **Account** access type, select the relationship between the Contact/Account and the table you selected for the permission.